Geomint/thecoffeeshop/README.md

 ### Database Design:

-* During development of The Coffee Shop I worked with the standard <strong>sqlite3</strong> database that comes installed with Django.
+* During development of The Coffee Shop ☕️ I worked with the standard <strong>sqlite3</strong> database that comes installed with Django.
-* In the production version of The Coffee Shop, the database is a <strong>PostgreSQL</strong> database, hosted and provided by Heroku.
+* In the production version of The Coffee Shop ☕️, the database is a <strong>PostgreSQL</strong> database, hosted and provided by Heroku.

-### The Coffee Shop Data Models:
+### The Coffee Shop ☕️ Data Models:

 The user model used in this project is that which is provided by Django, click <a href="https://docs.djangoproject.com/en/3.0/ref/contrib/auth/">here</a> to read more about those tables.

 #### The Product Model:

-The product model within the product app holds the following data for the products in The Coffee Shop.
+The product model within the product app holds the following data for the products in The Coffee Shop ☕️.

 **Name**|**Key in db**|**Validation**|**Field Type**
 :-----:|:-----:|:-----:|:-----: